allomorphy/meterbolic-blogs/src/blog/fasting-and-postprandial-triglycerides.md

 To better understand lipid, and more specifically, triglyceride metabolism, it is difficult to recommend a single review.
 There is of course the 4th edition of the fantastic book by *Prof. Keith N. Frayn* (of Oxford University) [^1], but that is not a short and simple update if you need one.
 Perhaps a good enough introduction would be the book chapter “Introduction to Lipids and Lipoproteins” by Feingold and Grunfeld in the free Endotext [^2].
 If you are already there another chapter provides further insight into triglyceride metabolism and the risks associated with elevation in both fasting and postprandial triglycerides: “Risk of Fasting and Non-Fasting Hypertriglyceridemia in Coronary Vascular Disease and Pancreatitis” [^3].

-In general, the level of fasting triglycerides correlates well with the corresponding insulin level, and with `Insulin Resistance` (IR) especially when triglycerides are combined with fasting glucose.
-This provides a cheap and convenient metric like HOMA-IR.
+In general, the level of fasting triglycerides correlates well with the corresponding insulin level, and with `Insulin Resistance` (IR).
+This is also why TyG is a good proxy for IR, providing a cheap and convenient metric like HOMA-IR.
 However, the TyG index has the very same issues that other fasting indices do: it is unable to detect the majority of early metabolic derangements.
 To pick these up one needs a postprandial/meal tolerance test.
 As fatty acid uptake is an early indicator of IR, elevated and/or longer elevation of triglyceride level can be assessed in postprandial measurements.

 Why is reduced lipid uptake into adipose tissue an early indicator of IR?